Medicinal Plant Lexicon

 Recognised medical use

-Purple echinacea herb: Internally for adjuvant treatment of recurrent infections of the respiratory tract and urinary tract, externally for the slow healing of superficial wounds (Commission E, ESCOP).
+ESCOP: internally for the supportive treatment of recurrent infections of the upper respiratory tract (common cold) and the urinary tract; externally for superficial wounds.

 Traditional use